aantron/ocaml.org/data/planet/ocamllabs/how-to-handle-success.md

 <p>(Update: there's a <a href="http://caml.inria.fr/mantis/view.php?id=6318">Mantis issue open</a> to discuss this proposal.)</p>

 <p>OCaml's <code>try</code> construct is good at dealing with exceptions, but not so good at handling the case where no exception is raised.
-This post describes a simple extension to <code>try</code> that adds support for handling the &quot;success&quot; case.</p>
+This post describes a simple extension to <code>try</code> that adds support for handling the "success" case.</p>

 <p>Here's an example of code that benefits from the extension.
 On a recent <a href="http://caml.inria.fr/resources/forums.en.html">caml-list</a> thread, <a href="http://cedeela.fr/~simon/">Simon Cruanes</a> posted <a href="https://sympa.inria.fr/sympa/arc/caml-list/2014-01/msg00113.html">the following function</a> for iterating over a stream:</p>